aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 To change either field, the user must submit a profile change request with a reason.

+The change-request reason is required and has a maximum length of 1024 characters.

+The limit must come from `change_request_reason_max_length` and must not be hardcoded inside handlers.

 Admin can approve or reject the request.

 ### Interested gender